Automatically generate a form from an object in Blazor

 }

-Then, we can find the right Input component based on the property type:
+Next, we select the right Input component based on the property type:

 C#